Caring for an older adult from a distance can be a bit intimidating.

 Don’t be afraid to reach out to neighbors, family, friends, and other sources of support who live near your loved one as well.

-This way, you have reliable people to reach out to if needed when you’re unable to physically be there.
+This way, you have reliable people to reach out to if needed when you’re unable to be there physically.

-Organizing essential paperwork is an extremely helpful task, especially for those who are unable to do it themselves.
+Organizing essential paperwork is an invaluable task, especially for those who are unable to do it themselves.

-At your older adult’s place, put essential information like medical records, emergency contacts, medication lists, healthcare provider details, and key legal documents into one accessible place.
+At your care recipient’s home or apartment, put essential information like medical records, emergency contacts, medication lists, healthcare provider details, and key legal documents into one accessible place.

-Digital tools like shared cloud folders or apps designed for caregiving can also help you keep other parties involved updated on crucial information.
+Digital tools such as shared cloud folders or caregiving apps can also help you keep other parties involved and updated on crucial information.

-Get to know your older adult’s local healthcare professionals.
+Get to know your loved one’s local healthcare professionals.
 Forming relationships can help ease some of the worry.

-Having relationships with their healthcare team can help you stay in the loop and feel comfortable reaching out if something feels off.
+Having relationships with the healthcare team can help you stay in the loop and feel comfortable reaching out if something feels off.

 Depending on your loved one’s needs, you may want to research local home care services.